Bipolar Disorder: Signs, Symptoms, Treatment Methods

 Lithium (sometimes known as Eskalith or Lithobid) was the first mood-stabilizing medication approved by the U.S. Food and Drug Administration (FDA) in the 1970s for treatment of mania.
 It is often very effective in controlling symptoms of mania and preventing the recurrence of manic and depressive episodes.

 Valproic acid or divalproex sodium (Depakote), approved by the FDA in 1995 for treating mania, is a popular alternative to lithium for bipolar disorder.
 It is generally as effective as lithium for treating bipolar disorder.
-Also see the section in this booklet, "Should young women take valproic acid" More recently, the anticonvulsant lamotrigine (Lamictal) received FDA approval for maintenance treatment of bipolar disorder.
+Moreover, see the section in this booklet, "Should young women take valproic acid" More recently, the anticonvulsant lamotrigine (Lamictal) received FDA approval for maintenance treatment of bipolar disorder.

 Other anticonvulsant medications, including gabapentin (Neurontin), topiramate (Topamax), and oxcarbazepine (Trileptal) are sometimes prescribed.
 No large studies have shown that these medications are more effective than mood stabilizers.